 Make a menu plan- but be smart about it!

-Menu planning can be one of the easiest ways to save money, but only if you plan wisely.
+Menu planning can be one of the easiest ways to save money on groceries, but only if you plan wisely.
 If you are like most people you make your menu just before going shopping for the month or week.
 On one hand this is a good idea- you can take into account what you already have in your pantry and freezer.
 On the other hand don’t be a slave to your menu plan.
 When you get to the store and find that one of your go-to meal’s ingredients are full price while something else is deeply discounted you need to be able to change your plan to account for that discount.

 There are a few meals we keep on rotation on our menu- the ingredients are fairly shelf stable and we keep them around.
 I also leave room for meals based off of sales I find once at the store.
 Our menu is not 100% final until after the shopping has been done.